Testing REST APIs using Postman and Newman

 Or we can use Newman npm package as a library as mentioned here https://www.npmjs.com/package/newman#using-newman-as-a-library.

 Ok, enough talk.
-Lets get to the business.
+Let’s get to business.

 First, open Postman and create a new collection, say “todolist-api”.